apache/zeppelin/CONTRIBUTING.md

 git clone git://git.apache.org/incubator-zeppelin.git zeppelin
 ```

-You may also want to develop against a specific release.
+You may also want to develop against a specific branch.
 For example, for branch-0.5.6

 ```
 git clone -b branch-0.5.6 git://git.apache.org/incubator-zeppelin.git zeppelin